wangyijin/GPUImage-x/README.md

 This will filter a camera video in real time with Emboss Effect.

 ## Sample Image Result

+Here is a few samples of image applied by filters:

 <div>
 <img src="https://github.com/wangyijin/raw/blob/master/gpuimage-x/sample_image/sample_raw.jpg" />